Vamshi2198/Go-Chase-it-/README.md

 </p>

 ## Overview
 This project is a part of Udacity's Robotics Software Engineer Nanodegree Program.
 In this project, I used [ROSbot](https://github.com/husarion/rosbot_description) as a mobile robot and [aws-robomaker-bookstore-world](https://github.com/aws-robotics/aws-robomaker-bookstore-world) as a gazebo world to replicate realistic simulation.
 ROSbot had a hard time following white colored balls due to the brightness present inside the bookstore-world.
-So, I designed black colored ball in gazebo to enable ROSbot to chase it.
-There are two C++ nodes required to program ROSbot to follow black colored balls.
+So, I designed red colored ball in gazebo to enable ROSbot to chase it.
+There are two C++ nodes required to program ROSbot to follow red colored balls.

 1. `drive_bot`:
 * This node provides a `ball_chaser/command_robot` service to drive the robot by controlling its linear x and angular z velocities.
 The service should publish to the wheel joints and return back the requested velocities.